How William Shatner Turned a Flight of Fancy Into a Lyrical Pitch For the Planet

 I spoke to Shatner a few years ago on the 50th anniversary of the original “Star Trek.”
 He talked about the climate crisis fervently then too.
 He’d read Rachel Carson’s environmental classic “Silent Spring,” 40 years ago and lamented that we didn’t take the threat to humanity more seriously then.

 “We’re here because of technology.
 And it seems the only way out of it is technology,” he said suggesting that we use science to develop a way to get carbon dioxide out of the air, and dismissing ideas of moving humanity to another planet as a “fantasy.”
-He believes that in our bickering about a billion here or there, we’re wasting time.
+Shatner believes that in our bickering about a billion here or there, we’re wasting time.
 “We seem to be vainly beating out fists against the windowpane of extinction.”

-In many ways, Shatner doesn’t sound so different from Carl Sagan, the famed American astronomer, who also dismissed the idea that there’s a backup home for us:
+In many ways, the former Captain Kirk doesn’t sound so different from Carl Sagan, the famed American astronomer, who also dismissed the idea that there’s a backup home for us:

 When TIME’s Jeffrey Kluger asked Shatner this week whether he’d want to cross that line between Earth and outer space again, he said he wasn’t sure, noting that at 90, who knows how much time he has to be here in the beauty of this planet.
 “I’m calling you from my beautiful home, overlooking the San Fernando Valley,” he said.
 “The sun comes up.
 I’ve had a lovely egg sandwich my wife made, my two dogs love me, and I’m sitting in a comfortable chair, and I’ve just come from this thrilling thing of life.”